Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Invasion of Crete

-Still others have said that Theseus came to Crete with a fleet in order to punish Deucalion 2, who had succeeded his father Minos 2 in the throne of Crete, after the king died in Sicily looking for the fugitive Daedalus.
-As they say, Daedalus came to Athens, and when this was known Deucalion 2 demanded Daedalus delivered to him, or else he would kill the Athenian hostages.
-Theseus answered with courtesy, but he secretly built a fleet, receiving help from King Pittheus of Troezen, and when it was ready he set sail taking with him Daedalus and Cretan exiles as guides.
-While doing all this, Theseus kept the friendly atmosphere, so that when the Cretans saw the fleet approaching they did not suspect it to be hostile, and that is why Theseus easily made himself master of the harbour and, having disembarked his troops came to Cnossus and took it by surprise, killing Deucalion 2 and his body guard at the gate of the Labyrinth.
+Still others affirm that Theseus came to Crete with a fleet in order to punish Deucalion 2, who had succeeded his father Minos 2 on the throne of Crete, after the king died in Sicily looking for the fugitive Daedalus.
+As they say, Daedalus came to Athens, and when this was known, Deucalion 2 demanded Daedalus delivered to him, or else he would kill the Athenian hostages.
+Theseus answered with courtesy, but he secretly built a fleet, receiving help from King Pittheus of Troezen.
+When it was ready he set sail, taking with him Daedalus and some Cretan exiles as guides.
+While doing all this, Theseus kept the friendly atmosphere, so that when the Cretans saw the fleet approaching they did not suspect it to be hostile, and that is why Theseus easily made himself master of the harbor.
+Having disembarked his troops, he came to Cnossus and took it by surprise, killing Deucalion 2 and his body guard at the gate of the Labyrinth.

 Treason not rewarded